 Bin your bra for breast cancer research.
 Look for the pink Breast Cancer Now bra banks at our Household Waste Recycling Centres.

 Textile recycling banks have been provided, in partnership with Nathan's Wastesavers, to recycle textiles and reduce the amount going to landfill.
-Please do not place any textiles in your blue or brown recycling bins.
+Please do not place any textiles in your blue, purple or brown recycling bins.

 What textiles can be recycled at a collection facility?